The discriminant Pfister form of an algebra with involution of capacity four: Construction of the discriminant from a biquadratic algebra

 \section{Construction of the discriminant from a biquadratic algebra}

 In this section we study an $F$-algebra with involution $(A,\s)$ with

 The first hypothesis excludes the case where $\s$ is orthogonal and $\car(F)= 2$.
 The second hypothesis means that

 We will attach to $(A,\s)$ a quadratic form over $F$ of dimension $2^n$ and study its properties.
 This form will yield a criterion for the decomposability of $(A,\s)$.
-The construction of a candidate for this form crucially relies on the existence of a neat biquadratic $F$-subalgebra $L$ of $(A,\s)$, which was proven in \cite[Theorem~7.4]{BGBT18a}.
+The construction of a candidate for this form crucially relies on the existence of a biquadratic neat $F$-subalgebra $L$ of $(A,\s)$, which was proven in \cite[Theorem~7.4]{BGBT18a}.
+By~\cite[Theorem~4.1]{BGBT18a}, the condition that $1\in\Symd(\s)$ implies that every neat subalgebra of $(A,\s)$ is contained in $\Symd(\s)$.
+It also implies that $x^2\in\Symd(\s)$ for all $x\in\Symm(\s)$, for if $\ell\in A$ is such that $\ell+\s(\ell)=1$, then $x^2 = x\ell x + \s(x\ell x)$.

 By a \emph{biquadratic $F$-algebra} we mean a commutative $F$-algebra of dimension $4$ which is isomorphic to a tensor product of two quadratic $F$-algebras.
 Let $L$ be an \'etale biquadratic $F$-algebra, and for an $F$-automorphism $\gamma$, let